-Join Brian Bradley for an in-depth discussion in this video Putting a rip in mCloth, part of Creating Simulations in MassFX and 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Putting a rip in mCloth, part of MassFX and 3ds Max: Creating Simulations (2013).

 One very cool feature that has been added to the MassFX toolset in recent…updates is the ability of mCloth objects to have tears appear in them when…certain forces and/or collisions are applied to them.…Not only does this feature work very nicely in mCloth, but it is also very easy to use.…The first step of course is to add an mCloth modifier.…I am going to do this by holding down the Shift and Alt modifier keys and then…right-clicking in the viewport.…From the quad menu, I just want to select the Create mCloth command.…